dolang/NoWannaNoCry/README.rst

 on this, but read this document carefully and have a look at the code itself before running it.

+**Important:** The script can only diagnose and close the security hole which is being exploited by WCry to infect new machines.
+It is impossible to recover already encrypted files without the encryption key (which I obviously don't have).
+Therefore, this script won't help you if your machine is already infected.

 Disclaimer / WIP
 ----------------